wein.plus

 Bottle deviation

-Designation for different qualities of a wine, although it is the same producer and wine.
-The simple reason for this is that during the ageing and storage of wines, the maturing or ageing process in the individual containers is never 100% identical.
-Especially when ageing in smaller containers such as barriques, the phenomenon of (slightly) different wine qualities occurs.
-This is compensated for by equalizing (mixing together) containers before bottling.
-However, different qualities can also result in the course of bottle maturation or ageing.
-Similarly, wine defects such as cork tastes can only occur in individual bottles.
+Term for different qualities of a wine, even though it is the same product.
+When wines are matured and stored, the maturation and ageing process in the individual containers is never 100% identical.
+Particularly when ageing in smaller containers such as barriques, there is the phenomenon that (slightly) different wine qualities result.
+This is compensated for by equalising (blending) the containers before bottling.
+However, bottle ageing and maturation can also result in different qualities over time.
+Wine defects such as cork taint can also only occur in individual bottles, which is why a second bottle may be tasted during professional wine tastings as part of an official test or in competitions.

 Voices of our members